-Wendy McLeod MacKnight is the author of The Frame-Up, a new middle-grade novel for kids.
-She also has written another middle-grade novel, It's a Mystery, Pig Face!.
-She worked for the government of New Brunswick for 25 years and served as deputy minister of education.
-She lives in Fredericton, New Brunswick, Canada.
+Wendy McLeod MacKnight is the author of The Copycat, a new middle grade novel for kids.
+She also has written the middle grade novels The Frame-Up and It's a Mystery, Pig Face!.
+She lives in New Brunswick, Canada.

-Q: How did you come up with the idea for The Frame-Up, and for focusing the book around the actual Beaverbrook Art Gallery?
+Q: How did you come up with the idea for The Copycat, and for your character Ali?

 Q: What are you working on now?

 A: I’m just completing two different middle grade novels, one set in the early 1800s and a contemporary magical realism novel!